Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 + When training and validation frame is passed - The validation_frame data is split into 50-50 validation and leaderboard.

 + when all three frames are passed - No splits.

-By creating user-friendly machine learning software, H2O AutoML meets the demand for machine learning specialists.
-This AutoML tool aims to provide straightforward and consistent user interfaces for various machine learning algorithms while streamlining machine learning.
-Machine learning models are automatically trained and tuned within a user-specified time frame.

-The lares package has multiple families of functions to help the analyst or data scientist achieve quality robust analysis without the need of much coding.
-One of the most complex but valuable functions we have is h2o_automl, which semi-automatically runs the whole pipeline of a Machine Learning model given a dataset and some customizable parameters.
-AutoML enables you to train high-quality models specific to your needs and accelerate the research and development process.

-HELP: Before getting to the code, I recommend checking h2o_automl's full documentation [here](https://docs.h2o.ai/h2o/latest-stable/h2o-r/docs/reference/h2o.automl.html) or within your R session by running ?lares::h2o_automl.
-In it you'll find a brief description of all the parameters you can set into the function to get exactly what you need and control how it behaves.

-Model #2 - h2o AutoML
-The next candidate will be h2o’s AutoML function. h2O is an open-source machine learning platform that runs in java and has interfaces with R amongst others.
-The AutoML feature will auto-magically try different models and eventually construct a leaderboard of the best models.
-For this section, the blog post from Riley King was an inspiration as AutoML was used to compare against data from the Sliced data science competition.

-In order to start using h2o I must first initialize the engine:

-h2O also has its own data format which must used.
-Fortunately its easy to convert between the tibbles and this format with as.h2o:

-Due to how h2o is set up, I’ll need to specific the name of the dependent variable (y) as a string and provide the list of predictors as a vector of strings (x).
-This is most easily done prior to the function call using setdiff() to remove the dependent from the other variables.

-## Mapping H2O AutoML Functionalities

-+ Input a dataframe df and choose which one is the independent variable (y) you’d like to predict.
-You may set/change the seed argument to guarantee reproducibility of your results.

-+ The function decides if it’s a classification (categorical) or regression (continuous) model looking at the independent variable’s (y) class and number of unique values, which can be control with the thresh parameter.

-+ The dataframe will be split in two: test and train datasets.
-The proportion of this split can be control with the split argument.
-This can be replicated with the msplit() function.

-+ You could also center and scale your numerical values before you continue, use the no_outliers to exclude some outliers, and/or impute missing values with MICE.
-If it’s a classification model, the function can balance (under-sample) your training data.
-You can control this behavior with the balance argument.
-Until here, you can replicate the whole process with the model_preprocess() function.

-+ Runs h2o::h2o.automl(...) to train multiple models and generate a leaderboard with the top (max_models or max_time) models trained, sorted by their performance.
-You can also customize some additional arguments such as nfolds for k-fold cross-validations, exclude_algos and include_algos to exclude or include some algorithms, and any other additional argument you wish to pass to the mother function.

-+ The best model given the default performance metric (which can be changed with stopping_metric parameter) evaluated with cross-validation (customize it with nfolds), will be selected to continue.
-You can also use the function h2o_selectmodel() to select another model and recalculate/plot everything again using this alternate model.

-+ Performance metrics and plots will be calculated and rendered given the test predictions and test actual values (which were NOT passed to the models as inputs to be trained with).
-That way, your model’s performance metrics shouldn’t be biased.
-You can replicate these calculations with the model_metrics() function.

-+ A list with all the inputs, leaderboard results, best selected model, performance metrics, and plots.
-You can either (play) see the results on console or export them using the export_results() function.

 ## References